kobotoolbox/kobo-docker/README.md

             - MongoDB
             - Redis

         Docker-compose for `frontend` can be started on its own server, same thing for `backend`.
-Users can start as many `frontend` servers they want.
-A load balancer can spread the traffic between `frontend` servers. kobo-docker uses (private) domain names between `frontend` and `backend`.
+Users can start as many front-end servers they want.
+A load balancer can spread the traffic between front-end servers. kobo-docker uses (private) domain names between `frontend` and `backend`.
         It's fully customizable in configuration files.
 Once again, [kobo-install](https://github.com/kobotoolbox/kobo-install) does simplify the job by creating the configuration files for you.